Jesse Lingard to West Ham: Can Lingard reignite his Man Utd and England career?

 Download & subscribe on iTunes | Or listen on Spreaker

-He is now set to join West Ham for the remainder of the season as he looks to steer his career back on track, with Sky Sports News reporter Dharmesh Sheth reporting that Lingard wants to play regularly again and rediscover his form.
+He has now joined West Ham for the remainder of the season as he looks to steer his career back on track, with Sky Sports News reporter Dharmesh Sheth reporting that Lingard wants to play regularly again and rediscover his form.

 Trending